 If you're registered for Business Text Message Banking, you can receive one text mini statement per week or month and alerts if your balance on one account falls below a chosen amount at no extra charge.
+If you need more text alerts, there's a monthly charge - see the Business Price List for details.
 You can change your choices at any time.
-If you do so by 10:00pm, they'll apply the next working day.
+If you do so by 10.00pm, they'll apply the next working day.